 A cold front can come from nowhere, so taking an extra jacket or a new pair of sockets is always a must.
 If you end up walking in a puddle, you need to make sure your feet get dry; otherwise, you will end up with blisters.
 Replacing wet clothes is an important safety tip.

 Although you might be climbing up a height, you will need light and breathable clothing more than thick layers.
 It will be better to bring an extra jacket to keep warm later on, rather than wearing thick tops and pants to start with.

 1. Breathable Tops

 Breathable tops don’t have to be expensive or filled with the latest fabric technology.
 It can be a cheap workout top you can find at any store.
 You just want to avoid fabrics like cotton, which still absorb your sweat.
-If the top absorbs your sweat, it will become cold and heavy as you hike, adding more pressure to your carrying capacity and possibly making you ill or rashy.
+If the top absorbs your sweat, it will become cold and heavy as you hike, adding more pressure to your carrying capacity and possibly making you ill or give you a rash.
 Take a look at some of the Best Hiking Shirts and Best Base Layers for hiking.

 2. Lightweight pants

-Some people prefer Lightweight Hiking Shorts, others leggings, but you want a Lightweight Hiking Pants that are comfortable to walk long distances in and won’t weigh you down.
+Some people prefer Lightweight Hiking Shorts, others leggings, but you want Lightweight Hiking Pants that are comfortable to walk long distances in and won’t weigh you down.
 Jeans should be avoided at all costs.